-In order to be eligible to study abroad program, students must meet the following requirements:
+To be eligible to be approved for a semester study abroad program, students must meet the following requirements:

 - Have completed at least one semester at Cottey College;

-- Be in good academic and disciplinary standing; and,
+- Be in good academic, disciplinary and financial standing; and,

-- Have a cumulative GPA of at least 2.5 (including the semester immediately preceding the study abroad program).
+- Have a cumulative GPA of at least 2.5 at the time of application and departure.*

 Study Abroad Application Deadlines

 Study Abroad Partnerships